This post contains affiliate links.

 – Sir David Attenborough

 “Here is your country.
-Cherish these natural wonders, cherish the natural resources, cherish the history and romance as a sacred heritage for your children and your children’s children.
+Cherish these natural wonders, cherish the natural resources, and cherish the history and romance as a sacred heritage for your children and your children’s children.

 Do not let selfish men or greedy interests skin your country of its beauty, its riches, or its romance.”